nam-sgn327/Project-01---IG-counter/README.md

 - `index.html` main website

 # Findings
-1. Lasha Talakhadze is the most popular weightlifter on hookgrip.
-I wouldn't be surprised if this was the same with any other instagram page page like atg or weightliftinghouse
+1. `Lasha Talakhadze` is the most popular weightlifter on hookgrip.
+I wouldn't be surprised if this was the same with any other instagram page page like atg or weightliftinghouse considering he is by far the strongest weightlifter there has ever been.
-2. Mattie Rogers is the 2nd most popular, not far after Lasha.
+2. `Mattie Rogers` is the 2nd most popular, not far after Lasha.
 This surprised me, I was expecting a Chinese lifter but the American women did very well.
+This made more sense once I remebered she is very outspoken and active on social media and has been medalling consistently at international comepition in years
 3. hookgrip probably has a regional bias.
 Some lifters are a lot more prolific but get featured less often.
 Could be because their ground team don't get a chance to go to competitions inside of China?
 Some of the American lifters that featured prominently on the page don't compete at large international meets that often (or at least don't rank well enough for a casual to notice) like C.J.
 Cummings for example.

 # Data collection and analysis process